geo-ant/blog/_posts/2025-03-16-qr-based-varpro.md

 # Context

-VarPro is an algorithm to perform nonlinear least squares fitting for certain classes of model functions to observations[^fitting].
-I've written about the [fundamentals of varpro](/blog/2020/variable-projection-part-1-fundamentals/) and its [extension to global fitting](/blog/2024/variable-projection-part-2-multiple-right-hand-sides/) --as well as [other articles](/blog/tags/#varpro)-- on this blog.
+VarPro is an algorithm to perform nonlinear least squares fitting for a certain class of model functions to observations[^fitting].
+I've written about the [fundamentals of varpro](/blog/2020/variable-projection-part-1-fundamentals/) and its [extension to global fitting](/blog/2024/variable-projection-part-2-multiple-right-hand-sides/) --as well as [related topics](/blog/tags/#varpro)-- on this blog.
 I also maintain the free and open-source [`varpro`](https://crates.io/crates/varpro) library in the Rust language.
-This article is part of a long running series on Variable Projection (VarPro) on this blog, so I will rush through a lot of the fundamentals.
+This article is part of a long-running series on Variable Projection (VarPro) on this blog, so I will rush through a lot of the fundamentals.
 I assume prior knowledge of the first two linked articles, and I'll be using the same notation.